mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 - **Parents:** [`trace`, `lang.rust.tracing`]

 A trace may be linked to a code block that is not an element such as a loop or statement.
-Therefore, *mantra* must be able to store code blocks that have no associated identifier or definition.
+Therefore, *mantra* must be able to store trace information linked to code blocks that have no associated identifier or definition.

 ### `trace.code_block.span`: Associated line span of a code block